About Us Company History

 - In 2009, Shepherd Offshore announced that the BBC would be filming 13 episodes of popular children’s programme Tracy Beaker Returns at La Sagesse in Jesmond.

-Pictured: Launch of Clipper Blade Manufacturing Centre, construction for Bridon-Bekaert, W F Shepherd at Neptune Energy Park, operations at Offshore Technology Park
+Pictured: Offshore Technology Park during 325T HH Crane upgrade, construction of Gravity Bases for Blyth Wind Turbines, W F Shepherd, Neptune Energy Park, operations at Offshore Technology Park

 - In 2010, MV Opus was the first vessel to arrival at Neptune Energy Park.
 The vessel discharged blade moulds for 74m wind turbine blades, needed by Clipper.
 Once the moulds were offloaded, via tandem lift, the Shepherd Offshore team completed a complex lifting and handling operation.